This individually-owned boutique hotel, with just 16 rooms, is a tranquil escape on the north-east coast.

 - Make an inquiry

 On an island where large, chain resorts are so common, we were delighted to discover this small, boutique option.
-Simple yet chic, it has offers a relaxed escape, great food and a welcoming, friendly service.
+Simple yet chic, it offers a relaxed escape, great food and a welcoming, friendly service.

 The 16 rooms have an airy, modern design, with crisp whites and bursts of red accents.
 Each has a balcony or patio, as well as the facilities you would expect including air-conditioning, Wi-Fi, television, minibar and tea/coffee facilities.